 This book explains a long-standing puzzle in the study of American politics: why so many Americans support downwardly redistributive social welfare policies.
 Such support flies in the face of standard conceptions of the American public as anti-government, individualistic, and racially prejudiced.

-Along the way, I identify two important attitudes toward class groups that have been long overlooked: sympathy for the poor and resentment of the rich.
-These attitudes are fundamental elements of mass political life in the United States.
+To solve this puzzle, I identify two important attitudes toward class groups that have been long overlooked: sympathy for the poor and resentment of the rich.
+I find that these class group attitudes cause many Americans to support downwardly redistributive social welfare policies.